California CRPS & Chronic Pain Attorneys

 If no identifiable party or parties were at fault in the injury that led to your CRPS, legal action isn’t an option.
 By contrast, you may be able to bring a CRPS lawsuit if:

 CRPS cases are not easily quantified.
 As a result, insurance companies may argue that a victim’s injuries are not so significant.
 They may even refute the CRPS diagnosis, and try to settle for less than the victim deserves.
-The California CRPS attorneys at the May Firm make it our duty to protect patients from such outcomes.
+The California CRPS attorneys at The May Firm make it our duty to protect patients from such outcomes.

 Whether you develop CRPS from medical malpractice or an accident, you can call on our expert personal injury lawyers for assistance.